 - Landlords can repossess abandoned properties without a court order, providing investigations have taken place.

-What it means for you as a tenant
+What it means for you as an occupation contract holder

-- simplifies and improves your rights as a tenant (contracts offer you greater security and certainty)
+- simplifies and improves your rights as an occupation contract holder (contracts offer you greater security and certainty)

 - improves how landlords manage rented homes in Wales

-- gives you greater security as a tenant in the private rented sector
+- gives you greater security as an occupation contract holder in the private rented sector

 How it will directly affect you